openchain/docs/docs/source/general/configuration.rst

 Openchain Server Configuration
 ==============================

 The configuration of Openchain server is handled through a JSON file named `config.json`.
-The file is stored under the ``wwwroot/App_Data`` folder.
+The file is stored under the ``data`` folder.

 It is possible to override a configuration value through environment variables.
 The name of the variable should be the concatenation of all the components of the path, separated by the character ``:``.
 For example: ``validator_mode:validator:allow_third_party_assets``.